Deir el-Bahari: Royal and non-royal tombs

 A tomb (TT320) in a hidden recess in the cliffs to the south of the temples contained a cache of forty royal mummies, moved there from the Valley of the Kings.
 The bodies had been placed there by Twenty-first Dynasty priests, most likely to prevent further desecration and looting.
 The tomb was probably originally built for priests of the 21st Dynasty, most likely the family of Pinedjem II.
 In the cache were found the mummies of Ahmose I, along with the Eighteenth and Nineteenth dynasty leaders Amenhotep I, Thutmose I, Thutmose II, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX.
 In a separate room were found Twenty-first dynasty High Priests and pharaohs Pinedjem I, Pinedjem II, and Siamun.
 The discovery of the mummies cache is depicted in the Egyptian movie The Night of Counting the Years (1969).

-In 1891, a larger cache of 153 reburied mummies of the priests themselves also were found in a tomb at the site, today known as Bab el-Gasus.
+In 1891, a larger cache of 153 reburied mummies of the priests themselves also were found in a tomb at the site, known today as Bab el-Gasus 'Gate of the Priests' (also referred to as the "Priestly Cache" or "Second Cache").

 Private tombs dating from the Middle Kingdom through the Ptolemaic period are also situated here.
 There are two most notable private tombs at Deir el-Bahari.
-The first is that of Meketre (TT280), which contains many painted wooden funerary models from the Middle Kingdom and the first recorded human-headed canopic jar.
+The first is that of Meketre (TT280), which contained many painted wooden funerary models from the Middle Kingdom and the first recorded human-headed canopic jar.